marcomarchionni/chat-demo/README.md

 7. After installing the relevant packages, go back to the Welcome screen, click on "More Actions", and select "Virtual Device Manager".
 8. Click on "Create Device" and select a newer device with the Play Store icon.
 Choose Next.
 9. Select a platform.
-"Sv2" is recommended.
+"Sv2" is recommended\*.
 10. In the "Verify Configuration" window, click on "Show Advanced Settings".
 11. In the "Memory and Storage" section, change both "Internal Storage" and "SD card" to 4096.
 Click "Finish".
 12. In the Device Manager, start your newly created emulator.

+\* Emulator based on SDK Platform 13 (Tiramisu) may be subject to [this issue](https://github.com/expo/expo/issues/21544)

 ### 3. Setup local project